-The FY 2015 complaint data show that complainants identified age, sex, and reprisal as the most frequently filed bases for complaints.
-Additionally, the data show that complainants identified harassment (nonsexual), non-selection or non-promotion, and performance evaluations or appraisals as the most common issues in complaints filed.
+The FY 2016 complaint data show that complainants identified age, reprisal, and sex as the most frequently filed bases for complaints.
+Additionally, the data shows that complainants identified harassment (nonsexual), assignment of duties, and performance evaluations or appraisals as the most common issues in complaints filed.
 Several complaints contained multiple bases and issues.
-See the attachment for details.
+(See the attachment for details.)